 background

 Shared Services has expanded significantly to encompass a significant level of budget areas.
-With the Phase 2 reports recently undertake there is now in excess of £7m of budgets in this area.
+With the Phase 2 reports recently approved there is now in excess of £7m of budgets in this area.

 Previous reports have detailed the savings resulting from these reviews.
 Table 1 below summarises these savings.